Yes, America's Anchorman is away and this is your undocumented anchorman sitting in.

 That's right.

-That every there isn't a corporation can't pay tax.
+A corporation can't pay tax.

-I love listening to you.
+One of the reasons I love listening to you.

 Nobody fools you.

-It's it's one of the most insidious taxes there is because it convinces Americans, gee, you're not having to pay it.
+It's one of the most insidious taxes there is because it convinces Americans, gee, you're not having to pay it.

-We got these mean, evil, greedy corporations paying this.
+We've got these mean, evil, greedy corporations paying this.

 Well, if they don't pass it on and make the individual customers pay it, then they don't stay in business.

-Of course the individuals pay that.
+Of course, the individuals pay that.

-Uh it's amazing as we're sliding off the fiscal cliff.
+It's amazing as we're sliding off the fiscal cliff.

 Why is this?

-I don't know if they're thinking eventually there'll be no place for Republicans to live or not, but but it it's grabbing more land and when the federal government buys land or or or declares it unusable by individuals, uh like some of the uh the EPA laws allow and the uh invi endangered uh species allow.
+And when the federal government buys land or declares it unusable by individuals, like some of the EPA laws allow and the endangered species allow.

 But when we take over land, it takes it off the local tax rolls, off the school tax rolls.

-It devastates the schools and and local government.
+It devastates the schools and local government.

-And people haven't been noticing, but those of us on natural resources that have over the last four years have watched the majority have probably not a single month goes by.
+And people haven't been noticing, but those of us on natural resources that over the last four years have watched the majority have probably not a single month goes by.

-We don't put more land off limit to drilling for oil and gas to mining.
+We don't put more land off-limit to drilling for oil and gas, to mining.

-We put the second biggest source of uranium off limits a couple of years ago.
+We put the second biggest source of uranium off-limits a couple of years ago.

 But I just want to remind you, you know, so many think, oh, well, like Forrest Gump said, life is like a box of chocolates.